nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 * `EventsCenter` : This class (written using [Google's Event Bus library](https://github.com/google/guava/wiki/EventBusExplained)) is used by components to communicate with other components using events (i.e. a form of _Event Driven_ design)
 * `LogsCenter` : Used by many classes to write log messages to the App's log file.
+* `ConfigCenter` : Used by many classes to access and save the config
 * `EphemeralDB` : Used by the UI as well as the Controller, so that the Controller is able to refer to items in the UI level.
 One example would be for the controller to get the index each item was listed, since the ordering of items is only determined at the UI level.

 The rest of the App consists of the following.